LessPainful/lesspainful.github.com/_posts/2012-03-07-Calabash-iOS.md

 Calabash iOS supports running on the iOS simulator as well as iPhones, iPads and iPod touches (whether jailbroken or not).
 The calabash server framework is distributed as a  universal framework for your convenience.

-The client library, calabash-cucumber, is installed using [RubyGems](http://rubygems.org/) (see detailed instructions under [Installing the client](https://github.com/calabash/calabash-ios)).
+The client library, calabash-cucumber, is installed using [RubyGems](http://rubygems.org/) which is as simple as running `gem install calabash-cucumber`.

 ### Comparison with other functional testing systems